2600hz/kazoo/applications/crossbar/doc/media.md

 ###### Via SUP

-Enable normalization for this particular server: `sup whapps_config set crossbar.media normalize_media true`
+Enable normalization for this particular server: `sup kapps_config set crossbar.media normalize_media true`

-Enable normalization for all servers: `sup whapps_config set_default crossbar.media normalize_media true`
+Enable normalization for all servers: `sup kapps_config set_default crossbar.media normalize_media true`

 ###### Via DB

 1. Open `system_config/crossbar.media` document, create or update the key `normalize_media` to `true`.
-2. Flush the whapps_config cache, `sup whapps_config flush crossbar.media`, on all servers running Crossbar.
+2. Flush the kapps_config cache, `sup kapps_config flush crossbar.media`, on all servers running Crossbar.

 ##### Set Target Format

 ###### Via SUP

-For the server: `sup whapps_config set crossbar.media normalization_format ogg`
+For the server: `sup kapps_config set crossbar.media normalization_format ogg`

-For all servers: `sup whapps_config set_default crossbar.media normalization_format ogg`
+For all servers: `sup kapps_config set_default crossbar.media normalization_format ogg`

 ###### Via DB

 In the `system_config/crossbar.media` document, create or update the key `normalization_format` to your desired format (`mp3`, `wav`, etc).
-Flush the whapps_config cache on all servers running Crossbar.
+Flush the kapps_config cache on all servers running Crossbar.
 All new uploads will be normalized (if possible) to the new format.

 ##### Normalization parameters